AmmarMaq5ood/holidays-api/README.md

         e.g. "http://localhost:3000/api/holidays?country=US&year=2024"

-    *GET* /api/countries: Fetch a list of countries. e.g. "http://localhost:3000/api/countries"
+    *GET* /api/countries: Fetch a list of countries.

+        e.g. "http://localhost:3000/api/countries"

 6. **Testing**
     Run Tests

-    Use **npm run test** to run the tests with Jest: And a coverage report will be saved in the coverage directory.
+    Use the following to run the tests with Jest: And a coverage report will be saved in the coverage directory.
+    ```bash
+   npm run test